wavefrontHQ/docs/pages/doc/missing_data_troubleshooting.md

 ## Techniques: Check, Quote, and Untangle

-Before you look at possible reasons for your NO DATA result, follow these steps that our customer success team recommends.
+Before you look at possible reasons for your **No Data** result, follow these steps that our customer success team recommends.

 ### Step 1: Check for Typos

-It might sound surprising, but many NO DATA problems are the result of a typo in the metric name, source name, tag name, etc. Mistakes like that can be difficult to find, but it's well worth the trouble to double-check for typos.
+It might sound surprising, but many **No Data** problems are the result of a typo in the metric name, source name, tag name, etc. Mistakes like that can be difficult to find, but it's well worth the trouble to double-check for typos.

 ### Step 2: Quote